Agnogh/fake-restaurant/README.md

 ## User Exp ##
 ### Targeted group ###
-- People who are travelers on specific route
+- People who are travelers on a specific route
-- People who appreciate good, unique food, atmosphere and enviroment
+- People who appreciate good, unique food, atmosphere and environment
 - People who like peace and calm, sun and waves, palm beaches and do not mind the sand
 - Anyone who wants to escape busy street (or law)

 ### User expectation ###
-- Simple directions (it is the only island in 100 of miles away)
+- Simple directions (it is the only island 100 miles away)
-- Limited food choice but with excelent quality and unique ingredients
+- Limited food choices but with excellent quality and unique ingredients
-- Warm and nice weather, palm trees, chill atmosphere, relax mood, delicious food
+- Warm and nice weather, palm trees, chill atmosphere, relaxed mood, delicious food
 - Affordable prices

 #### 1st time users ####